constantinWho/google-homepage/README.md

-I am trying to learn all this js things, we will see.
+I am creating a clone of google homepage.